marciof/Eon/README.md

 Source code layout:

+- `specification/`: Language specification.
+- `stdlib/`: Standard library for the interpreter.
+- `tools/`: Helper scripts for building and testing.
 - `interpreter/`: Implementation of the language specification.
 Components:
-  - `core/`: Builds an embeddable library with the host-independent core of the implementation and host-dependent hooks.
+  - `core/`: Embeddable library with the host-independent core of the implementation and host-dependent hooks.
-  - `native/`: Builds an embeddable library and a standalone executable to run natively (eg. on Linux, Windows, or MacOS).
+  - `native/`: Embeddable library and standalone executable to run natively (eg. on a Linux, Windows, or MacOS host).
-  - `x86-32/`: Builds a Multiboot-compliant executable to run on an Intel x86 32-bit host.
+  - `x86-32/`: Multiboot executable to run on an Intel x86 32-bit host.
-- `library/`: Standard library for the interpreter.
-- `specification/`: Language specification.

 # Dependencies